Kamillkaze/secure-todo-list/README.md

 # Boring-to-do-list

-Boring-to-do-list is a simple application - backend for program which can help with organising day and setting up shedules.
+Boring-to-do-list is a simple application - backend for program which can help with organising day and setting up schedules.

 ## Technologies used

 - Spring Boot
 - Spring Data JPA
 - MySQL database
+- Junit5

 ## Properties

-Actions, which could be proceed using the app:
+Features of the application:
- - Adding to-do item do database (using JSON format).
+- Adding new to-do item to database.
 - Deleting to-do item from the database.
 - Updating to-do item records in the database.
 - Getting all records from the database.

-### To-do item characteristics
+### To-do item fields

- - Short description - stores name of the task.
+- Short description (String) - stores name of the task.
- - Details - stores detailed description of the task.
+- Details (String) - stores detailed description of the task.
- - Deadline - specifies the day on which the task should be performed.
+- Deadline (java.sql.Date) - specifies the day on which the task should be performed.